ratanahaerlavynah/dreamy/_poems/79-the-moment-the-oceans-salted-her-loss.md

 ---

 <pre>
-Before the ache, the waters were sweet ~ they curled like laughter around unborn shores, barefoot in light.
+Before the ache, the waters were sweet. they curled like laughter around unborn shores, barefoot in light.
 But something fell.

-Not a body ~ no… a becoming that was never given shape.
+Not a body.
+No… a becoming that was never given shape.
 She should have arrived in silk-sound silence, should have breathed the shimmer of her own name into the tide.